jshoptaw/gfaqs-user-info-link-in-header/README.md

 ### Google Chrome ###
 *	[Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
-*	Convert script to Google Chrome extension:
+*	Convert script to Google Chrome extension (scripts installed this way will receive no support from me):

 	>1.
 Save the script (the `*.user.js` file) to your computer.
 	>2.
 In Chrome, go to _Tools > Extensions_.